We have just over a month at the Andaz Singapore. I know you are all dying to know where we decided to stay, for a month, in a hotel.

 Back to our actual room, you enter the room to a foyer/ hall.
 And to the one side is the walk through closet.
 At the end of the closet is the toilet.

 The toilet has its own sink so that is super handy.
-There is toilet paper concealed when you are standing but the ledge beside the toilet but it is easy to see while using the toilet.
+There is a ledge beside the toilet which conceals the toiler paper while you stand but it is easy to see and reach when you are sitting.

 Adjacent to the toilet door is the door to the rest of the bathroom.
 A shower, sink and some general bathroom space.